megharaykar/Nodejs_Task/README.md

 "filter":[
    {"field": "age", "operator": "EQUALS", "value": 21}
    ],
+ "sort":[
+	{"first_name": "asc"}
+  ],
   "pagination" : {
 	"size" : 5,
 	"page_number" : 1
-	},
- "sort":[
-	{"first_name": "asc"}
-  ]
   }
+}

 Output:
-The above example input filters all those values with age equal to 21, then the pagination of size 5 and page_number 1 is applied, and then the output is sorted in ascending order of first_name.
+The above example input filters all those values with age equal to 21, then it is sorted in ascending order of first_name and then the pagination of size 5 and page_number 1 is applied.

 This application has to be triggered from the command line with CURL or with browser or with applications like Postman.